 Space: the final frontier.
 At a distance of countless light-years from Earth, starship Enterprise advances to galaxies where no man has gone before.
 It might not be 2200 yet, but exceptional leadership qualities are also what 21st century corporate leaders need to prevail in our BANI* world and succeed in making their companies fit for the future.
-In light of the upcoming Star Trek Day on September 8, 2022, WU Executive Academy Dean Barbara Stöttinger has analyzed the leadership qualities of Captain Kirk, Mr. Spock, Bones, and Scotty to tell us what today’s leaders can learn from them.
+What are the leadership qualities of Captain Kirk, Mr. Spock, Bones, and Scotty?
+What can today’s leaders learn from them?
+Read it here.

 * Brittle, Anxious, Non-linear, and Incomprehensible.